 Easy beginner knitting patterns

 When you’ve mastered how to cast on, you’re ready to start knitting!
-Begin your adventure with one of our quick-and-simple projects for newbies, including a knitted heart pattern, phone cover, egg cosies and Fair Isle mug hug.
+Begin your adventure with one of our quick-and-simple projects for newbies, including a knitted heart pattern, poppy knitting pattern, phone cover, egg cosies and garter stitch cowl.

 How to cast on knitting: step-by-step guide